benearnthof/MLPapers/Measure Theoretic Probability.md

 #### Almost Surely
 Let $X_n(\omega) = \omega^{1/n}$ for $\omega \in [0, 1]$ equipped with Lebesgue measure.
 Then $X_n(\omega)\rightarrow 1$ for any $\omega > 0$, but not at $\omega = 0$.
 Since $\mathbb{P}(\{0\})=0$, we have $X_n \rightarrow 1$ almost surely.
 Almost surely means convergence everywhere but on sets with measure 0.
+Almost sure convergence is the type of stochastic convergence most similar to *pointwise convergence* we already know from real analysis.
+Events for which x_n does not converge to X have probability 0.
+It is the notion of convergence used to prove the Strong Law of Large Numbers.

 #### In Probability
-As n grows the probability that $X_n$ differs from $X$ by more than any fiexed tolerance $\epsilon$ tends to zero.
+As n grows the probability that $X_n$ differs from $X$ by more than any fixed tolerance $\epsilon$ tends to zero.
 This does not guarantee convergence for individual sample paths, it only says that "most of the mass" of the distribution of $X_n$ is getting closer to $X$.
 Example: Let $X_n$ be a random variable equal to 0 with probability $1- 1/n$, and equal to $n$ with probability $1/n$.
 Then $X_n \rightarrow 0$ in probability, but not almost surely, since along the subsequence where rare events happen, values blow up to infinity.
 Here the "rare" subsets always have measure > 0.
 So Almost surely implies in probability, but the converse does not hold.
+Convergence in probability is very useful in statistics.
+An estimator is called *consistent* if it converges in probability.
+We will later use Convergence in Probability to prove the weak law of large numbers.
+Convergence in probability implies convergences in distribution.

 #### In p-th Mean
 This is a quantitative way of measuring convergence: Not only do we want $X_n$ close to $X$, we want the *expected distance* raised to the p-th power to shrink to zero.